OCOCA Information for Providers

 • The possibility that the patient may at any time choose not to fill the OCOCA prescription or may obtain the drug and choose not to take it

-In addition, the attending physician must:
+In addition, the attending provider must:

 • Offer the patient an opportunity to withdraw/rescind the request before writing the OCOCA prescription